Mhaiyang/mirror/README.md

 ## Change Log
+2018/7/22   Trained with 2111 train-images, 93 validation-images, and 139 test-images.
+50 epoches for heads and another 30 epoches for all cost approximately 10 hours, and Mask R-CNN based model achieves relative satisfactory results.

 2018/7/18   Trained model with new dataset on my own computer.
 However, some images have incorrect mask.
 Furthermore, inference time is too slow due to unknown reason.

 2018/6/4    train:593  val:51  test:50